KwesiLovesTech/KwesiLovesTech/README.md

 ## 👨‍💻 About Me

-I'm a Cloud Security and Cybersecurity enthusiast actively learning, applying, and building in the **Cloud** and **GRC** domains.
+I'm a Cloud Security and Cybersecurity enthusiast actively learning, applying, and building in the **Cloud** and **Cybersecurity** domains.
 I focus on:

 - Securing cloud environments (primarily AWS)
 - Automating compliance using native and open-source tools